dmachlanski/iads-summer-school-causality-2022/README.md

 ## Agenda
 - Welcome and Introduction to the Course
-- Causal Inference using Machine Learning
+- Lecture: Causal Inference using Machine Learning
 - Short Break
+- Lecture: (continued)
+- Lunch Break
 - Practical Part 1: Guided Example
-- Lunch Break
+- Short Break
 - Practical Part 2: Do It Yourself
 - Consolidation, Discussion and Next Steps